cheqd/cheqd-node/architecture/adr-list/adr-008-identity-resources.md

 - Since schemas do not have a public key per attribute, but reference a set of attributes, cheqd-based Credentials with CL-schemas on ledger will not enable the same compostability in terms of predicate proofs as Indy-based Credentials.
 - Indy-based revocation is currently operative and functional, whilst cheqd's privacy-preserving revocation is still a work in progress, and in the meantime, companies may need to rely on RevocationList2020 or StatusList 2021.
-- Adding all Cred Defs to Issuer's DIDDoc makes it too large.
-For every DIDDoc or Cred Def request a client will receive the whole list of Issuer's Cred Defs.
-- Impossible to put a few controllers for Cred Def.
-- In theory, we need to make Credential Definitions mutable.

 ##### Neutral